VincentBailly/recursive-proxy/README.md

 This library could also be used to make an object deeply immutable.

-Progress:
+## Progress

+### Done

-- proxy values extracted with get() [Done]
+- proxy values extracted with get()
-- proxy values extracted from apply() [Done]
+- proxy values extracted from apply()
-- proxy values extracted using a callback passed to apply() [Done]
+- proxy values extracted using a callback passed to apply()
-- proxy values extracted using a callback passed to set() [Done]
+- proxy values extracted using a callback passed to set()
-- proxy values extracted from the constructor [Done]
+- proxy values extracted from the constructor
-- proxy values extracted using a callback passed to the constructor [Done]
+- proxy values extracted using a callback passed to the constructor
+- proxy all values returned by iterables

+### TODO

 - proxy values extracted using a callback passed through defineProperty()
 - proxy values extracted from getOwnPropertyDescriptor()